SHIELD-T/n8n-workflows/README.md

 - Access to a computer with internet

 ### **2. Setup Requirements:**
-- VPS account (Hetzner, DigitalOcean, or AWS)
+- Render account (free hosting platform)
+- PostgreSQL database (free with Render)
 - Domain name (optional but recommended)
 - GitHub account for version control
 - Notion account for documentation